The Best Christmas Cookie Recipe

 Do you put sprinkles on sugar cookies before or after baking?

 We always put sprinkles on after baking, especially with these sugar cookies.
-The colors won’t bleed and they will stay put better on the icing.
+The colors won’t bleed and they will stay better put on the icing.

 Yes!
 Put the cookie tin or airtight container in a heavy-duty cardboard shipping box and make sure the cookies are surrounded with shipping peanuts or newspaper.
 To keep your cookies soft and chewy, add a small piece of bread or slice of apple to the container, which helps keep their freshness.